cscheid/cscheid.net/writing/scifi_notes.md

 although I think it's an phenomenal book, it doesn't fundamentally change anything on the combined trajectory of his books.

 Aurora, on the other hand?
-This.
+It.
 Changes.
 Everything.

 One of the ways I've started thinking about KSR's writing is that he's in a sense telling us that, no matter where --- or how --- people